aseekatz/AnaerobeWorkshop/README.md

 ####Downloading the files

 All of the files used in this exercise can be downloaded from this github directory.
+Use the __ to download all the files.

+#####Directory/file descriptions
+- mothur-generated files
+- data files modified in R
+- code
+- meta data
+- figures

 ###Part I: